The History of Bergenfield Firemans Mutual Benevolent Association Local 65

 The 1960’s saw the hiring of George Braeske and Joseph Scherb, the latter of which left Bergenfield in 1974 to take employment with the Air Force Academy in Colorado.
 The 1970’s also had the hiring of Robert Byrnes in 1974 and James McGoldrick in 1978.

 The 1980’s reflected an increase in fire inspection and prevention duties and the need to use career firefighters to help staff an ambulance during daytime hours.
 This increased workload, along with the retirement of Rod Kessler, led to the hiring of Thomas Rose in 1982, Don Ebhardt in 1985, and James Kirsch in 1987,

 Ambulance duty continued through the 1990’s and into the new century, until Ambulance Corp staffing increased.
 Although we no longer provide manpower to assist the ambulance, our duties still include firefighting, fire prevention inspections, public fire prevention education, and apparatus maintenance.
-Career staffing currently stands at five firefighters and a Captain.
+Career staffing currently stands at seven firefighters and a Captain.

 Retired Members of FMBA Local 65

 Evans R. Kessler